keshav-space/spacetime/docs/source/index.rst

 6. Snyk Vulnerability Database
 +++++++++++++++++++++++++++++++++++

 Snyk comes with no API whatsoever, so had to restore to web scrapping using BeautifulSoup.
+A specialized method ``snky_constraints_satisfied`` was implemented just filter out vulnerabilities for specific version.
 Among all the datasources currently available, Snyk is the only one that keeps track of malicious packages.

 Related PR: `nexB/vulnerablecode#842 <https://github.com/nexB/vulnerablecode/pull/842>`_